danielbernalb/LibreCO2/README.md

 ![Cubic CM1106](https://github.com/danielbernalb/LibreCO2/blob/main/images/Arduino%20UNO%20%20CM1106%20connection.jpg)

 ****************************
-# 3. Program / Burn the Firmware (the code in the Arduino).
+# 3. Program / Burn the Firmware (the code in the Arduino)

 There are three options for the program of the Arduino: the easiest is using an Android cell phone and an USB OTG cable, the second is using a PC with the software Xloader and the last is installing Arduino on your PC.

-**1. Android cell phone.**
+**1. Android cell phone**

 ![USB OTG cable](https://github.com/danielbernalb/LibreCO2/blob/main/images/Cable%20USB%20OTG-002.jpg)

  - Connect the USB OTG cable to the cell phone.
- - Install the Android app "Arduino Hex Uploader-Firmware Bin Upload".
+ - Install the Android app ["Arduino Hex Uploader-Firmware Bin Upload"](https://play.google.com/store/apps/details?id=xyz.vidieukhien.embedded.arduinohexupload&hl=en_US&gl=US)
- - Dowload the .hex file from this Google Drive directory based on your sensor version (Shield and brand sensor).
+ - Dowload the .hex file from this ["Google drive directory"](https://drive.google.com/drive/folders/1FxXLVhaGF6UCVObQlh8cVLddyWyQqUT0) based on your sensor version (Shield and brand sensor).
  - Browse the .hex file in your cell phone.
  - Upload the code to your Arduino board.
  - FINISH.